 Air monitoring will be performed for fugitive dust emissions, chemicals of concern and volatile chemical emissions in accordance with the PAMP (Appendix B of the RAW) and the Contractor's HSP.
-The RZ-D specific list of constituents that will be monitored are presented in Table 1 of the PAMP.
+The RZ-D specific lists of constituents that will be monitored are presented in Table 1 of the PAMP.
 Because of the relatively small size of the excavation area in comparison to the overall Site, it is Northgate's opinion that perimeter monitoring at the edges of individual excavation areas is not necessary to demonstrate that the dust control measures are adequate.
 Tronox proposes to perform the perimeter air monitoring at the Site perimeter as described in the PAMP.
-In addition, PM10 real-time monitoring will be performed on selected workers in the work area.
+In addition, particulate matter with a diameter of 10 micrometers or less (PM10) real-time monitoring will be performed on selected workers in the work area.
 Perimeter and worker air monitoring will be used to evaluate the effectiveness of dust control measures in mitigating emissions.
 If emissions exceed the action levels outlined in the PAMP, actions will be taken to bring the emissions into conformance with the plan.
 Mitigation actions include additional soil wetting, covering exposed soil stockpiles, use of dust palliatives, ceasing operations if the wind velocity exceeds the value set in the PAMP, and ceasing operations until effective measures are implemented.